chinfanster/pixellated_PSF_correction/README.md

 Use the new PSF to fit the AGN_light_only.fits file and get a new residual image.

 Step4:
-get a new PSF based on the new residual images, AGN positions, and intensities from step3
+Get a new PSF based on the new residual images, AGN positions, and intensities from step3

 Step5:
-repeat step3 (gradually increase the PSF corrections grid)
+Repeat step3 (gradually increase the PSF corrections grid)

 Step6:
 If no more correction information we can get from the residuals image, the PSF correction is done.